Category:

 General

-Energize Denver + Colorado Building Performance Standards
+Energize Denver +CO Building Performance Standards

 CMTA has been getting a lot of questions about the recent updates to the Colorado Building Performance Standards and Energize Denver requirements.
 In an effort to help explain them individually, as well as how they may interact with each other, we sat down with Damian Smith and John Goodin in Golden to talk about just that.

 Both John and Damian have been monitoring the evolving code and building performance standards across Denver, Colorado, and other standards across the U.S. to help guide our clients and projects.
-Specifically, Damian is part of the Sustainability Advisory Council for Denver's Office of Climate Action, Sustainability and Resiliency (CASR).
+Additionally, Damian is part of the Sustainability Advisory Council for Denver's Office of Climate Action, Sustainability and Resiliency (CASR).

 What is Energize Denver?